Total stability and Auslander-Reiten theory for Dynkin quivers: Proof of main theorem in type D

 We next will show that arrows ``perpendicular'' to the pyramid walls are positive.
 As before, we just deal with the region to the left of the pyramid, and the region to the right is obtained by duality.
 We formalize this in the following notation:

 \begin{notation} For $4 \leq i \leq n$, let $b_i$ be the unique arrow in $AR(Q)$ (if such an arrow exists) which is not in the pyramid, but has target on the pyramid wall in the $\tau$-orbit of $P_i$.
-We say that an arrow of the form $\tau^k b_i$ for some $i \geq 4$ and $k \geq 0$, is \emph{perpendicular to the left wall of the pyramid}.
+We say that an arrow of the form $\tau^k b_i$, for some $k \geq 0$, is \emph{perpendicular to the left wall of the pyramid}.

-For $4 \leq i \leq n$, let $a_i$ be the unique arrow in $AR(Q)$ which is in left wall of the pyramid with source in the $\tau$-orbit of $P_i$.
-An arrow of the form $\tau^k a_i$ for some arrow $a_i$ on the left wall is said to be \emph{parallel to the left wall of the pyramid}. \end{notation}
+For $4 \leq i \leq n$, let $a_i$ be the unique arrow in $AR(Q)$ which is in the left wall of the pyramid with source in the $\tau$-orbit of $P_i$.
+An arrow of the form $\tau^k a_i$, for some $k \geq 0$, is \emph{parallel to the left wall of the pyramid}. \end{notation}

-To avoid introducing more technical notation for ranges of the indices, when using the notations $a_i, b_i$ we always assume that $i$ ranges over those values for which the corresponding arrow exists, depending on the orientation of $Q$.
+To avoid introducing more technical notation for ranges of the indices, when using the notations $\tau^k a_i, \tau^k b_i$ we always assume that $i$ and $k$ range over those values for which the corresponding arrow exists, depending on the orientation of $Q$.